-If an NEO's employment is either terminated without cause or the NEO terminates his employment for Good Reason in the sixmonth period prior to the public announcement of a Change of Control (as defined below) of Capstone (applicable only if Capstone has knowledge of the potential Change of Control) or in the 12-month period following a Change of Control, the NEO is entitled to receive an amount equal to all Accrued Compensation plus 1.5 times the amount of the Retiring Allowance (subject to a maximum payment of 24 months of Total Compensation).
+If an NEO's employment is either terminated without cause or the NEO terminates his employment for Good Reason in the six-month period prior to the public announcement of a Change of Control (as defined below) of Capstone (applicable only if Capstone has knowledge of the potential Change of Control) or in the 12-month period following a Change of Control, the NEO is entitled to receive an amount equal to all Accrued Compensation plus 1.5 times the amount of the Retiring Allowance (subject to a maximum payment of 24 months of Total Compensation).
 In addition, the NEO's entitlement to benefit coverage or pay in lieu of benefits will be increased by a corresponding period of months.
-On a Change of Control, all unvested LTIP awards, if any, will vest immediately, with any PSUs vesting based upon a performance multiplier equal to 1.0, and be paid out.
-In addition, in circumstances where an NEO is either terminated without cause or terminates his employment for Good Reason in the six-month period prior to the public announcement of a Change of Control (applicable only if Capstone has knowledge of the potential Change of Control) and a Change of Control subsequently occurs, all of the NEO's unvested LTIP awards will vest immediately, with any PSUs vesting based on a performance multiplier equal to 1.0 and to be paid out as if the NEO was still an employee of Capstone on the date of the Change of Control.
+On a Change of Control, all unvested LTIP awards (including RSUs (CPD)), if any, will vest immediately, with any PSUs and DSUs (PSUs) vesting based upon a performance multiplier equal to 1.0, and be paid out.
+In addition, in circumstances where an NEO is either terminated without cause or terminates his employment for Good Reason in the six-month period prior to the public announcement of a Change of Control (applicable only if Capstone has knowledge of the potential Change of Control) and a Change of Control subsequently occurs, all of the NEO's unvested LTIP awards (including RSUs (CPD)) will vest immediately, with any PSUs and DSUs (PSUs) vesting based on a performance multiplier equal to 1.0 and to be paid out as if the NEO was still an employee of Capstone on the date of the Change of Control.